hackghuber/hackghuber.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my first personal blog,I will share my learning experience ,some of my work and feelings on my blog."
+title: "Welcome to my first personal blog!I will share my learning experience ,some of my work and feelings on my blog."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I'm a third year undergraduate student from Wuhan University in China.
 My personal interest includes physics, mathematics, ic technology.Also,I am currently learning about machine learning and deep learning.
-I am interested in the application of machine learning in ic technology like ai4eda.
+I am also interested in the application of machine learning in ic technology like ai4eda.

 Not long ago, I just enter the phd program of SJTU and eitech Ningbo.If you also enter the program, please contact me, we can discuss together and may become friends.